- Flights: London Heathrow to Ivalo (via Helsinki). Flight routes subject to change

 One of the biggest draws of autumn in Lapland is the chance to witness some exceptional Northern Lights displays and of course, we will do all we can to maximise your viewing potential.

 Before Lake Inari freezes, there is also the opportunity for you to hopefully witness the Aurora Borealis reflecting off its vast surface, before it gains a layer of ice around the end of October.
-This holiday includes a boat trip on the lake for earlier dates which is changed for those travelling after the 20th October to a minibus hunt for the Aurora.Read more
+This holiday includes a boat trip on the lake for earlier dates which is changed for those travelling after mid-October to a minibus hunt for the Aurora.Read more

 You will also enjoy a guided hike to a carefully chosen Aurora Camp with spectacular views of the night sky.
 Scientific evidence suggests that solar activity is heightened during the autumnal equinox, so you may potentially witness some captivating displays.